-Once a thriving fishing village, Staithes village is sheltered by high cliffs that are peppered with quaint fisherman cottages and B&B’s overlooking the port, making it the perfect getaway.
+Once one of the largest fishing ports in the North East and a thriving fishing village, the Staithes Yorkshire village is sheltered by high cliffs that are peppered with quaint fisherman cottages and B&B’s overlooking the port, making it the perfect getaway.
 Like the Amalfi Coast, it has an undeniable charm as it sits overlooking the stunning shoreline.

 Walking along the cliffs overlooking the beautiful cliffs overlooking the village as the sunsets is as romantic as it gets.
 Take in the warm glow of the cottages as their lights flicker on, creating a warm and inviting glow that’ll make you feel like you’ve stepped back in time.